-At our annual information exchange meeting with cooperating companies, we exchange information on various

-Sustainability at Morinaga Group Sustainability Management > Sustainability Advisory Board Identifying the Materiality Stakeholder Engagement Contributions to Healthy Lives of People around the World > Contribute to "Health of Mind, Body, and Environment" > Corporate Citizenship > Provision of Safe and Reliable Products themes such as the "Morinaga Group Procurement Policy" (cooperation for procurement activities in the supply chain that are considerate towards society and the environment) and content related to quality assurance.
-In July 2021, 42 companies participated.
+At our annual information exchange meeting with cooperating companies, we exchange information on various themes such as the "Morinaga Group Procurement Policy" (cooperation for procurement activities in the supply chain that are considerate towards society and the environment) and content related to quality assurance.
+In July 2021, 42 Companies participated.
+In FY2023, we have been holding dialogues with suppliers to determine the status of their initiatives and promote understanding of the Group's policies.
 Also, thorough our Supplier Guideline, we promote our suppliers to strengthen their initiatives by encouraging them to respect for human rights and consider for the working environment and occupational safety and health such as implementing employee health and workplace safety measures, managing appropriate working hours, and provide proper wage payments.
 We will continue to convey our cooperative stance on sustainability to our business partners and ask them for their understanding and the implementation of initiatives.